marade/PLAP/README.md

 	Allele 2	20%
 	Allele 3	 5%

+## Rerunning PLAP

+If you wish to rerun PLAP from a particular point or for particular sample(s) you may do so.
+PLAP will check for existing trimmed reads, KMA results, BAMtools results, Minimap2 results, and moving window coverage counts, so if you wish to for example redo analysis from the Minimap2 step, you should delete or move files/directories from Minimap2 onwards.
+PLAP will use the existing trimmed-read/KMA/etc files for the analysis.
+However, if PLAP has completed and you want to rerun it, you will need to delete the sample(s) files from the 'done' directory first.

 ### Citations

 PLAP is currently unpublished, but a manuscript has been submitted, so for now please cite this way:

 	Escherichia coli clonobiome: assessing the strains diversity in feces and urine by deep amplicon sequencing.
 	Shevchenko, Radey, Tchesnokova, Sokurenko 2019

+Logo is by Hatchful (Spotify)